 That means making use of that space underneath a desk or table and having tall shelves.

-Small baskets to go under cabinets can hold weaving tools you do not need all the time, but still want easily accessible.
+Small baskets that go under cabinets can hold weaving tools you do not need all the time but still want easily accessible.

 That being said, make sure to leave some space for your studio to breathe.
 If you fill up every available section of the wall then your studio could start to feel small.